folbert/fewbricks/README.md

  Let's create a standard brick with a text field and a wysiwyg-area.
 This is of course not a very impressive example since we are basically adding a brick that does what WordPress does out of the box.
 But it's a good place to start showing how to create stuff in fewbricks.

- 1. In the folder "bricks", create a file named headline-and-content.php.
+ 1. In the folder "project/bricks", create a file named headline-and-content.php.
  2. Add this code to the file

         namespace fewbricks\bricks;